joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-08-03-frustrated_graduation.md

 date: 2020/08/03
 ---

->**Question**: A gaggle of graduates gather round a gargoyle who genuflects until they gear up in a circle upon which they (the gargoyle) announce, I thought no two of you were now in the same position relative to one another but alas I am mistaken, you comprise a number of $N$ students above $100$ such that you are the least populous class size for which it is simply not possible for less than $2$ of you to have remained in the correct relative position.
+>**Question**: A gaggle of graduates gathers round a gargoyle who genuflects until they gear up in a circle upon which they (the gargoyle) announce, I thought no two of you were now in the same position relative to one another but alas I am mistaken, you comprise a number larger than $100$ such that you are the least populous class size for which it is simply not possible for less than $2$ of you to have remained in the correct relative position.
 How many students are in this graduation class?

 <!--more-->